We care deeply about our students and, above all, your safety. That is why we launched our Annual Safe Driving Campaign.

 • Research shows that driving within three hours of consuming cannabis doubles the risk of collision.

-• Cannabis impairs both the cognitive and motor abilities you use to safely operate a vehicle.
+• Cannabis impairs both the cognitive and motor abilities you use to operate a vehicle safely.

 • Cannabis can also slow your reaction time, slow your ability to make decisions, and make it harder for you to split your attention.